powerapi-ng/powerapi-ng.github.io/src/database.md

 ## Prometheus

-If you want to use a prometheus as database in your formula your have to specify `prom` as the `type` of a pusher.
+If you want to use a prometheus to expose reports to be scraped, you have to specify `prom` as the `type` of a pusher in your formula configuration file.

 The list of parameters you have to provide :